 Over the month, these symptoms gradually reduce in intensity.

 At the one month mark, most of your physical withdrawal symptoms — such as headaches, restlessness, head cold symptoms, and digestive issues — will have dissipated.
-However, the intensity and duration of your withdrawal symptoms will vary based on on your smoking dependency and whether you quit with or without replacement therapies.

 It’s completely normal for psychological withdrawal symptoms to continue up to the one month mark.
 These are generally the last symptoms to go.